 So this is the place we first have a look.

 I used the term "dance choreography", and look up videos in Incognito.
 I removed the ones with "new" tags to focus on the quality and popularity factor alone.
-Also, the list only includes 1 video per channel (Kyle Hanagami, Tim Milgram, and Matt Steffanina are definitely the popular choreography channels right now.
-But I counted 1 video each.
-Still you guys should check them out.)
+Also, the list only includes 1 video per channel to prevent the bias sampling from that particular studio location (Kyle Hanagami, Tim Milgram, and Matt Steffanina are definitely the popular choreography channels right now.
+But I counted 1 video from each studio.
+But you guys should still check them out.
+They are amazing.)

 Relying on the YouTube algorithm, I picked up videos from the top 10.
 Most videos go by 1 choreography performed by multiple dancers multiple times.